 The Transport for NSW (TfNSW) Driver Knowledge Test is the first step in gaining a Drivers Licence in NSW.
-ACE offers a class-based program to assist you to prepare for this test and gain your learners permit.
-In class you will learn the NSW road rules and why they apply in fun and interactive ways to help you remember, not just to pass the test but also to make you a safer driver.
+ACE offers a blended delivery program to assist you to prepare for this test and gain your learners permit.
+In the Online class you will learn the NSW road rules and why they apply in fun and interactive ways to help you remember, not just to pass the test but also to make you a safer driver.
 You will be given opportunities to practise the online test with the support of your trainer.
+In person support will also be available for up to 2 hours per day (for the duration of the 3 day course).
 For more information about ‘Getting a NSW Driver Licence’ tap the link.

 Refer to the Apply Now location drop down for a list of course locations.
 If your town isn’t listed here contact us to talk more.

-Units: Upon successful completion of assessment tasks students will be awarded a Statement of Attainment for the units: FSKLRG04 Use basic strategies for work-related learning; FSKOCM02 Engage in basic spoken exchanges at work; FSKRDG04 Read and respond to basic workplace information; BSBWOR301 Organise personal work priorities and development.
+Units: Upon successful completion of assessment tasks students will be awarded a Statement of Attainment for the units: FSKLRG004 Use short and simple strategies for work related learning; FSKDIG002 Use digital technology for routine and simple workplace tasks; FSKRDG004 Read and respond to short and simple workplace information.

 |FUNDED FEE:||Free for eligible students|

 |TRAINING MODE:||Blended [online with face to face support]|

 |LODGING AN EXPRESSION OF INTEREST||Select the Location of interest to you from the drop down options, each Location will show available dates, complete the Apply form.|

 - Driver education in literacy, language and numeracy to assist with the Driver Knowledge Test.

 - A Statement of Attainment for LLN competencies successfully achieved.